CLICK THE LINK AT THE BOTTOM OF THIS PAGE TO PARTICIPATE

 Millennial Choirs & Orchestras recently completed its 2013-14 season with a musical tribute to God and country, TO BE AMERICAN.
 Registration and audition sign-ups are currently open for the 2014-15 season.

 To gain a better understanding of MCO, please browse this website, particularly the About MCO section, including the Ensemble Overview and Participation Info pages.
-We also encourage you to listen to MCO’s three albums on iTunes, two of which landed in the top 3 of Billboard Magazine’s Traditional Classical Chart: O Holy Night; Messiah in America; and That Easter Morn.
+We also encourage you to listen to MCO’s four albums on iTunes, three of which landed in the top 3 of Billboard Magazine’s Traditional Classical Chart: To Be American; O Holy Night; Messiah in America; and That Easter Morn.

 2014-2015 1st SEMESTER REGISTRATION & AUDITIONS